Stakely/stakely-docs/docs/staking-api/authentication.md

 ## Security and Verification

 Ensuring the security of all transactions and data exchanges remains our top priority.
-To accomplish this, each response from our API is accompanied by a verification field.
-This key addition is our method of guaranteeing that the data remains unaltered during transmission, thus preserving the integrity and security of your interactions.

-We achieve this additional layer of security by utilizing the Elliptic Curve Digital Signature Algorithm (ECDSA) to sign the payloads on the backend with a private key.
-For those interested in verifying this security measure, the corresponding public key is readily accessible [here](https://stakely.io).
+To accomplish this, we have implemented a method where the signature of each HTTP response can be found in the header under the name "stakely-verification-signature".
+This signature is the SHA256 hash of the HTTP response body, signed using the Elliptic Curve Digital Signature Algorithm (ECDSA) with the SECP256k1 curve.
+To verify the integrity and authenticity of the data received, you must use the corresponding public key, which is readily accessible [here](https://stakely.io).

-While verification on the client side is optional, we encourage implementing this step to further ensure the authenticity and integrity of the data received.
+This approach ensures that the data remains unaltered during transmission, thereby preserving the security and integrity of your interactions.
+While verification of the signature on the client side is optional, we encourage its implementation as an additional measure to further ensure the authenticity and integrity of the data received.